rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

              p.id = ‹target› ≫ string ‹peerhash›

         Returns the peer ID hash, in the form of a 40-character hex string.
-This is the ID *rTorrent* uses to reference the peer in all XMLRPC commands, and is different than the ID peers send to identify themselves.
+This is the ID *rTorrent* uses to reference the peer in all XMLRPC commands, and is different from the ID peers send to identify themselves.

     p.id_html